 - Montenegro skin test (not approved in the United States)

 Antimony-containing compounds are the main medicines used to treat leishmaniasis.
 These include:

 Plastic surgery may be needed to correct the disfigurement caused by sores on the face (cutaneous leishmaniasis).

-Cure rates are high with the proper medicine, especially when treatment is started before the immune system is damaged.
+Cure rates are high with the proper medicine, mostly when treatment is started before it affects the immune system.
 Cutaneous leishmaniasis may lead to disfigurement.

 Death is usually caused by complications (such as other infections), rather than from the disease itself.
 Death often occurs within 2 years.

 - Deadly infections due to immune system damage

 Contact your provider if you have symptoms of leishmaniasis after visiting an area where the disease is known to occur.

 Taking measures to avoid sandfly bites can help prevent leishmaniasis: